psiwo1f/learning-nest/crud-mongo/README.md

 ## Notes
  - **Nullish coalescing operator (??)** is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.

+ - **Conjuction Methods**

+ - Mongoose queries are not promises.
+They have a .then() function for co and async/await as a convenience.
+If you need a fully-fledged promise, use the .exec() function.